-Program Director: Jim Doerfler
+Program Director: James Doerfler

-The Architecture Program at Philadelphia University prepares students to engage critically in the complex discourse of architectural practice and theory.
+The architecture program at Philadelphia University prepares students to engage critically in the complex discourse of architectural practice and theory.
 In keeping with the University’s legacy of craft, materials and technology, the curriculum balances the creative and technical aspects of making architecture.
 Through research, analysis and exploration, students discover that design is found at the dynamic intersection of our social and physical environments.
 Faculty members with diverse perspectives guide students in their investigations of contemporary issues that supersede trends.
 Encouraged by interdisciplinary study, they craft varied ideas for the environment, finding passion and delight in the consideration of architecture.